Jacobs Online

 You can use any wire size you want to.
 Foam can be and is cut with wire sizes from 40 gauge (.003" dia.) all the way up to 11 gauge (.091" dia.).
 The most common size is 26 gauge.
 A short piece of 40 gauge wire has been used with a 9 volt battery to cut very thin (.020") and narrow strips of foam for air surfing walk-along gliders.
 Two D cell batteries can power a 4" piece of 32 gauge nichrome wire in a small hobby hand held foam cutter.

-A 12 volt power supply will power up to 24" of 26 gauge wire.
+A 12 volt power supply will power up to 24" of 26 gauge wire at 800F or 17" to 1000F.
 This would include nearly all table top foam cutters which is the most common type of foam cutter, and would include small bow cutters.
 This is why 26 gauge is the most common.
 24 gauge to 30 gauge has also been used for table top models.

 The Tension Factor